Andrewtomp/Software-Engineering/Sprint3.md

 - Connected the ability to edit values for each item to the front end
 - Connected the ability to delete an item to the front end
 - Swagger docs have been updated
+- Added makefile for automatic deployment

 ## Incomplete Work
 ### Front end
 - Need to complete Storefronts Figma pages so development can start
+- Enable product and storefront editing on home page

 ### Back end
 - Need to implement OAuth 2.0 for truely connecting to external stores